juliourena/Labs/README.md

 Once you installed Ubuntu Server make sure to have open ports: (22,80,443,8000) and connect to install dotnet (dotnet is used to build & run Covenant):

 ### Installation

-Be sure to clone Covenant recursively to initialize the git submodules: git clone --recurse-submodules https://github.com/cobbr/Covenant

 Be sure to install the dotnet core version 2.2 SDK!
 Covenant does not yet support dotnet core 3.0, and the SDK is necessary to build the project (not just the runtime).